PsyTeachR/ads-v1/docs/02-reports.md

 ### Code Chunks {#code-chunks}

 You can include <a class='glossary' target='_blank' title='A section of code in an R Markdown file' href='https://psyteachr.github.io/glossary/c#chunk'>code chunks</a> that create and display images, tables, or computations to include in your text.
-A code block starts and ends with three backtick symbols in a row.
+A code chunk starts and ends with three backtick symbols in a row.
 After the first three backticks, there is some information about the code between curly brackets, such as `{r chunk-name, echo=FALSE}` (this runs the code, but does not show the text of the code block in the compiled document).

 Let's start by loading some data.

 First, create a code chunk in your document.
 This code loads some data from the web.
-You can type in the backticks and chunk header manually, or use a keyboard shortcut (alt-cmd-I).
+You can type in the backticks and chunk header manually, or use a keyboard shortcut (<span class=\"apple\">Cmd-Option-I</span> or <span class=\"windows\">Ctrl-Alt-I</span>).

 <div class='verbatim'><pre class='sourceCode r'><code class='sourceCode R'>&#96;&#96;&#96;{r}</code></pre>